NuGet/NuGetDocs/NuGet.Docs/Create/Packages-in-Visual-Studio-Templates.md

 using Visual Studio](http://msdn.microsoft.com/en-us/library/s365byhx.aspx)
 or [using the Visual Studio SDK](http://msdn.microsoft.com/en-us/library/ff527340.aspx).

+You should author your template such that it does _not_ include the `packages.config` file or any references or content that installing the NuGet package(s) would add to the project.
+In the next section, you'll use a custom wizard that will add those files and references to the project as part of template expansion.

 ## Adding packages to a template

 Preinstalled packages work using [template wizards](http://msdn.microsoft.com/en-us/library/ms185301.aspx).